TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 set depth test (closer v) write (on v) :: sensing
 ```
 Before new pixel is drawn, it's depth is compared to the pixel already drawn on that location.
 If it passes according to the check in the first argument of this block, it gets drawn.
-If it fails, it gets discarded, and whatever was there remains there.
+If it fails, the new pixel gets discarded, and whatever was there remains there.
 The second argument controls when check passes whether only color should be updated or both color and depth value.
-Turning this off can be useful for drawing transparent things, which should react to already drawn opaque things, while not modifying depth to not interfer with one another.
+Turning this off can be useful for drawing transparent things, which should react to already drawn opaque things, while not modifying depth to not interfer with each other.
 **Depth test and write are values that are saved separately for each render target.**
-All 6 sides of the cube texture share those values.
+Despite all 6 sides of the cube texture being different render targets, they still share those values.

 For stage, default values are "closer" and "on". **However, for textures used as render targets default values are "everything" and "off".** Memory for storing depth is not even allocated until depth write is set to "on".